rust-lang/blog.rust-lang.org/content/inside-rust/rust-langrust-is-adopting-an-llm-policy.md

 LLM output isn't allowed in public docs, PR descriptions, and comments unless it's clearly marked;
 reviewers aren't required to look at LLM PRs if they don't want to.

-People must not be disadvantaged if they do not use an LLM for contributing to `rust-lang/rust`: policies must be written first for humans, and only summarized for machines;
+Avoid making LLMs a requirement to contribute to `rust-lang/rust`: policies must be written first for humans, and only summarized for machines;
 LLM reviews cannot substitute for human review or self-review.